-The MS degree in Biological Sciences involves a combination of course work and original research.
+The MS degree in Biological Sciences is a 2 year program that involves a combination of course work and original research.
 A major strength of the program is the emphasis on research beginning in the first year.
 Nearly all students publish their work in a scientific journal.
 A student who completes the degree is in a strong position to pursue a range of postgraduate opportunities, including a career in a biotech, academic or government lab or agency, or continued studies in a professional or PhD program.

 Graduate students must maintain a minimum GPA of 3.0 and make adequate progress on research as assessed by the major adviser and Thesis Committee.
 All graduate students are required to attend departmental seminars.
 In addition, students who are supported by a GTA position are expected to fulfill all obligations required of the GTA appointment.